Mon – Sun: 24/7 Plumbing

 2. Broken Wax Seal

-Often, we don’t pay attention to toilet installations, and very few people know how the system works.
-And, if it’s your first time experiencing a leaking toilet, issues like a broken wax seal may evade your attention.
+We often don’t pay attention to toilet installations, and very few people know how the system works.
+If this is your first time experiencing a leaking toilet, issues like a broken wax seal may evade your attention.

 A broken watertight seal is one of the most widespread reasons your toilet leaks at the base.
 This seal sits between the bottom of a toilet and the closet flange to ensure that dirty water can’t escape your toilet.